sbett7/pizza_gui/README.md

-All information relating to Assignment 2 can be found on Blackboard
+Developed for Assignment 2 of CAB302.

+Developed by Michael De Closey and Sean Betts.